walwalwalides/MMP_Collection/MMP_Desktop/README.md

  ![](View/Img/MigrationView.png)

- - Merge two packages in one single package.this feature Help you to reduce the number Of Packages By need.
+ - Merge two packages in one single package.this feature Help you to reduce the number of Packages By need.

  ## Communication Setting